mia-mms-2324/team13/README.md

 - Current known bugs:
 - When there is no speaker the previous speaker is still shown

-Upcoming features

-- Changes to font and styling to match new prototype -> Joey
-- Changes to expandable window to match new prototype -> Joey
-- Changes to dialog window to match new prototype -> Joey
-- Changes to dialogue function to exclude speaker when an audio window is present -> Driek
-- Changes to SCSS, javascript files to make the file more understandable and readable -> Driek

 Changelog 0.3 19-01-2024 1pm (from this version onward all developers are in the amsterdam timezone)